Spring Data JPA

 Let's look at an example of creating a Find Collection Query.

-At the top of the window, you can define wrap type for collection and query return type.
-Moreover, JPA Buddy allows you to generate new Projection interface or DTO class right from this window (just click on the + button).
+At the top of the window, you can define the wrap type for collections' and queries' return type.
+Moreover, JPA Buddy allows you to generate new Projection interfaces or DTO classes by clicking on the + button.

 You can also specify the method name.
-Still, if you rest it empty, the name will be generated automatically following Naming Conventions for Query.
+Still, if you leave it empty, the name will be generated automatically following Naming Conventions for Query.

 The middle of the window contains the table for the query conditions.